marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 * Course overview and introduction to the Python and Jupyter notebook ecosystem
 * Python basics
-    * Additional Resources: [Python Beginner Tutorials](https://www.tutorialsteacher.com/python), [Python Basics](https://www.learnpython.org), [The Hitchhiker's Guide to Python](https://docs.python-guide.org/intro/learning/), [More Python Tutorials](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers), [Python Tutor](https://pythontutor.com) (I'm sure there are many more basic Python tutorials out there.
-If you happen to know of a particularly good one, please let me know about it.)
+    * Additional Resources: [Python Beginner Tutorials](https://www.tutorialsteacher.com/python), [Python Basics](https://www.learnpython.org), [The Hitchhiker's Guide to Python](https://docs.python-guide.org/intro/learning/), [More Python Tutorials](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers), [Python Tutor](https://pythontutor.com).
+I'm sure there are many more basic Python tutorials out there.
+If you happen to know of a particularly good one, please let me know about it.
 * NumPy data arrays
 * Visualizing data and Pandas data tables
 * Random walk lab